aobiaderi/st-stephen-website-refractor/extra-credit.md

 You will be creating at least 8 acceptance criteria for the application that you will also meet.

+> **Note**: For this website, only the home page of the application should be refractored.You can achieve this by completing the following:

+* When the page is loaded, the home page presents the parish name, a background photo of the church building and information on the church activities.

+* When the page is resized or viewed on various screens and devices then the layout is responsive and adapts to my viewport

 ## Grading Requirements

 > **Note**: If a Challenge assignment submission is marked as “0”, it is considered incomplete and will not count towards your graduation requirements.
 Examples of incomplete submissions include the following: